l31g/coral/docs/final/markdown.md

 Now that we’ve written it, it’s time to compile and run it.
 CORaL programs are typically saved in files with the extension “.cl” and compiled with the command

 	coralc hello.cl

-This will produce as output an executable file named "hello.clx."
+This will produce as output an executable file named

+	hello.clx
 If everything has proceeded as expected so far, after inputting the command

 	./hello.clx
 you will be greeted by the text